salwaabdalla/numbers/README.md

-just a simple html and css code that i flet proud of
+just a simple html and css code that i felt proud of